rdearman/rsvp-ratatui/README.md

 # RSVP (Rapid Serial Visual Presentation)

 RSVP is a terminal-based application that displays text one word at a time, helping users practice speed reading and improve reading efficiency.
 Users can adjust the reading speed, chunk size (number of words displayed at once), and navigate through text with intuitive controls.

+This version of RSVP is a fork of the original application and has been updated to use the Ratatui crate instead of Crossterm.
+This change enables better display capabilities and more options for customization, making the application more versatile and visually appealing.

 ## Features